 To apply for an ITIN, you will need to complete a W-7, Application for IRS ITIN.
 You must attach relevant documentation to establish your identity and connection to a foreign country.
 There are 13 different documents that can be used for this purpose.
 The IRS will accept the one you can present evidence for from the list shown in the Instructions for Form W-7.

 Just like in every country, immigration and taxation are very important to the U.S. government, and there are penalties for not complying with the laws.
 The following are some of the consequences you may encounter for failure to file correct income tax returns:

 Violation of tax law is a serious offense.
 If you are caught, it may end your L-1 visa status in the United States and result in your forced removal.

 If you are an L-1 nonimmigrant with plans to become a green card holder in the future, you must make sure you are attentive when it comes to your taxes.
 When applying for status adjustment, your tax return compliance will be scrutinized.
 If there are issues in this area, it could jeopardize your chances of becoming a permanent resident.

 To receive the taxation benefit of allowable deductions and credits, you must file an accurate income tax return on time.
 A tax return is considered timely if it is filed within 16 months of the due date.
 If you fail to file within the date, the IRS has the right to deny you the allowable deductions and credits.

-Here at Immi-USA, we have a team of highly experienced immigration attorneys specialized in providing high-quality immigration legal representation for those under work visa statuses such as the L-1.
+VisaNation Law Group immigration attorneys specialize in providing high-quality immigration legal representation for those under work visa statuses such as the L-1.
 We help our clients make the most of their time and effort spent in the United States.
-To understand your taxation status and to learn how to file your tax return appropriately and in a timely manner, you can get in touch with our immigration attorneys today by filling out this contact form.
+To understand your taxation status and to learn how to file your tax return appropriately and in a timely manner, you can get in touch with a VisaNation Law Group immigration attorneys today by filling out this contact form.